-- Scientific quality and transdisciplinarity: Scientific knowledge created in INFORMAR will addresses stakeholders’ demands for information.
-Thus, the questions to be analysed and the research problems to be tackled will be developed in close collaboration with project’s stakeholders (policy makers and practitioners).
+- Scientific quality and transdisciplinarity: Scientific knowledge created in INFORMAR will address stakeholders’ demands for information.
+Thus, the questions to be analysed and the research problems to be tackled will be developed in close collaboration with project stakeholders (policy makers and practitioners).
 At the same time, a systematic and transparent scientific approach meeting the standards set by the scientific community are fundamental principles.

-- Internationality: Focusing on the (Central) Europe, the INFORMAR research seeks for a links with an international academic debate on integrating nature protection into forest managements and contribute to border scientific community with publications, conferences, and networking
+- Internationality: Focusing on Europe, the INFORMAR research aims to link the academic and policy debate on integrating nature protection into forest management by means of publications, conferences, and networking.

-The research interest of the INFORMAR Team presently concentrate around two main themes, namely, the current and future ecological, socio-political and economic driving forces of integrated forest management; and improving our understanding the potential of integrated forest management approaches to integrate nature conservation objectives in Sustainable Forest Management, including climate change conditions.
+The research interests of the INFORMAR Team presently concentrate around two main themes, namely, the current and future ecological, socio-political and economic driving forces of integrated forest management; and improving our understanding of the potential of integrated forest management approaches to integrate nature conservation objectives in Sustainable Forest Management, including consideration of climate change conditions.